The 45th Annual French Meadows Summer Camp

 If you cancel your reservation for any reason, per person cancellation fees are as follows:

-- May 1-June 30, 2014 = $250 fee; the remainder is applied to the 2015 French Meadows Summer Camp—any amount not used for the 2015 camp will be donated to the 501(c)3 nonprofit East West Center for Macrobiotics
+- On or before June 30, 2014 = $250 fee; the remainder is applied to the 2015 French Meadows Summer Camp—any amount not used for the 2015 camp will be donated to the 501(c)3 nonprofit East West Center for Macrobiotics

 - After June 30, 2014 = no refund